Look at What I'm Doing: Self-Supervised Spatial Grounding of Narrations in Instructional Videos: Experiments

-\paragraph{Interaction localization.} We report in Table~\ref{table:interaction-localization} results of our approach and the baselines on the interaction localization task.
-Our proposed approach outperforms the center prior baseline by a significant margin of 20\% on the task of localizing interactions given natural language sentences.
-Surprisingly, computing the region with the maximum degree of motion through optical flow does not provide a good proxy for localization alone.
-The large performance gain achieved by our proposed approach over the optical flow baseline suggests that tracking regions with maximum movement is insufficient for video understanding. \addtext{In addition, we observe that our proposed approach outperforms a state-of-the-art phrase grounding model~\cite{gupta2020contrastive} by a large margin.
+\paragraph{Interaction localization.} We report in Table~\ref{table:interaction-localization} results of our approach and the baselines on the task of interaction localization.
+Our proposed approach outperforms the center prior baseline by a significant margin of 20\% on the task of localizing interactions given narration sentences.
+Surprisingly, computing the region with the maximum degree of motion through optical flow does not provide a good proxy for localization.
+The large performance gain achieved by our proposed approach over the optical flow baseline suggests that tracking regions with maximum movement alone is insufficient for our task. \addtext{In addition, we observe that our proposed approach outperforms a state-of-the-art phrase grounding model~\cite{gupta2020contrastive}, which is trained via optimizing the word-level loss (Equation~\ref{eq: word loss}), by a large margin.
 One possible reason is that enforcing an alignment between words and regions is not suitable for grounding interactions in videos, especially when there is a weak temporal alignment between clips and narrations.
-This is corroborated by a huge drop of 20\% in localization accuracy when our CoMMA is trained with the word-level loss instead.} As seen in Table~\ref{table:interaction-localization}, our proposed approach outperforms the ``full attention + sentinel'' baseline by 15\%.
+This is corroborated by a huge drop of 20\% in localization accuracy when our CoMMA module is trained with the word-level loss instead.}

+The difference in performance obtained by our model and the MIL-NCE baseline suggests that a model trained for retrieval may not be focusing on the relevant regions that are described by the sentence narration.
+Our proposed approach outperforms the ``full attention + sentinel'' baseline by 15\%.
 This result suggests that aggregating contextual information into a sentinel vector causes the model to lose fine-grained information required for localization.
-We suspect that this is due its cross-modal attention mechanism where features from both modalities are mixed during the interaction process.
+We note that, similar to Sun \emph{et al}.~\cite{sun2019cbt}, this baseline outputs a scalar value that is plugged in directly to the InfoNCE loss; it does not compute a cosine similarity between the video clip and natural language query contextualized features.
+We hypothesize that computing this MI-like score (instead of directly contrasting the two modalities’ features) may somewhat mitigate this baseline from catastrophic failure where features from both modalities are aggregated during the attention interaction process.